-On May 1, 2010, the Company, entered into an agreement with Central Host, Inc. and Andrew Schwabecher pursuant to which the Company acquired this provider of managed hosting services from its sole shareholder, Schwabecher.
-Under the terms of the Agreement, the Company closed the acquisition on May 1, 2010 and paid \$1,000,000 in cash and issued 432,276 shares of its common stock, at an average price of \$1.388 per share and calculated based on the trailing 5-day average closing price of 8x8 common stock on the NASDAQ Exchange as of the Effective Date of the transaction, to Schwabecher in exchange for 100% of the outstanding shares of capital stock of Central Host, Inc. The shares of the Company's common stock were not registered for sale and were issued pursuant to an exemption from the registration requirements under section 5 of the Securities Act of 1933, as amended, provided by section 4(2) thereof.
+On May 1, 2010, the Company entered into an agreement with Central Host pursuant to which the Company acquired this provider of managed hosting services from its sole shareholder.
+Under the terms of the agreement, the Company paid \$1,000,000 in cash and issued 432,276 shares of 8x8 common stock, at an average price of \$1.388 per share, to the sole shareholder in exchange for all of the outstanding shares of capital stock of Central Host.
+The share price was based on the trailing five-day average closing price of 8x8 common stock on the NASDAQ Capital Market as of the effective date of the transaction.
+The shares of the Company's common stock were not registered for sale and were issued pursuant to an exemption from the registration requirements under section 5 of the Securities Act of 1933, as amended, provided by section 4(2) thereof.